-Omanhene started a program whereby we recycle all office consumables at our US facility.
-We also started using recycled corrugated boxes and use such boxes exclusively for all shipments leaving our US warehouse.
-We also have specified a heavier weight box that allows us to reuse the box two or three additional times, thus saving resources.
-All new computer and monitor purchases are expected to meet energy efficiency standards.
+Corrugated: This will mark the second full year that we've used recycled corrugated boxes for all shipments leaving our US warehouse.
+We also have specified a heavier weight box that allows us to reuse the box up to three additional times, thus saving natural resources and reducing costs substantially.